Where can I find the Natural Heritage Atlas?

 - The Natural Heritage Atlas book or CD can be purchased directly from the NHESP.

-- An is available from MassGIS web site.
+- An interactive online map viewer is available from the MassGIS web site.
 Through the viewer you'll be able to view both Priority Habitats and Estimated Habitats in any part of the state.

 - Download Priority & Estimated Habitat GIS datalayers from MassGIS (Note: requires ArcMap or similar GIS software for viewing).